sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 ## Capabilities
 Repositories will have a need for fairly standard CRUD operations and query by attribute operations.
 Collector interfaces may enable ad hoc assessment (on-demand processing), state item watch actions (i.e. watch a particular item for particular change), persisting other behaviors (i.e. setting some mandatory reporting period).
 Evaluators may have their own set of interfaces, and an Assessor would represent both Collector and Evaluation interfaces, and may have additional concerns added to an Assessor Interface.

-Not to be overlooked, whatever solution at which we arrive must, per {{RFC8248}}, MUST support capability negotiation.
+Not to be overlooked, whatever solution at which we arrive, per {{RFC8248}}, MUST support capability negotiation.
 While not explicitly treated here, each interface will understand specific serializations, and other component needs to express those serializations to other components.

 ## Interfaces
 Interfaces should be derived directly from identified workflows, several of which are described in this document.